awitney/2017-06-13-SGUL-SciPro-Linux/_episodes/02-filedir.md

 {: .output}

-Your output should be a list of all the files and sub-directories on your Desktop, including the `data-shell` directory you downloaded at the start of the lesson.
-Take a look at your Desktop to confirm that your output is accurate.
+Your output should be a list of all the files and sub-directories on your
+H: drive, including the `data-shell` directory you downloaded at the start of the lesson.
+Take a look at your H: drive to confirm that your output is accurate.

 As you may now see, using a bash shell is strongly dependent on the idea that